 The City of Lake Worth is located on Florida's east coast in Palm Beach County.
 Lake Worth joined the ARP in October 2002.
-Clay Lindstrom is the Utility Director.
 Lake Worth's service area is approximately 12.5 square miles.
 For more information about the City of Lake Worth, please visit www.lakeworth.org.